Tarek Al-Wazir: Political career

 Al-Wazir joined the German Green Party in 1989, and has been a member ever since.
 From 1992 to 1994 he was chair of the party's youth organisation (Green Youth) in Hesse.
 He has been a member of the Landtag since 1995 and served as co-chair of the Hessian Green Party (with Kordula Schulz-Asche).

 Al-Wazir was the leader of the Greens during the Hesse state election of 2008, and as such was the Green candidate for the position of Minister-President of Hesse.
 His party gained 7.5% of the votes.
 In the aftermath of the election, he pushed hard for a "red–green–red" coalition consisting of the Social Democratic Party (SPD), the Greens, and Die Linke.
 This would have succeeded if not for an internal revolt by SPD members, forcing a new election in January 2009.
 In the 2009 elections, he again stood as the Green candidate for minister-president.
 Surveys showed Al-Wazir to be Hesse's most popular politician at the time of the vote.
 This time his party, also benefitting from popular anger at the SPD, increased its share to 13.7% of the vote, but the Greens remained out of government.

 On 18 January 2014, after the 2013 state elections, Al-Wazir became Deputy of the Hessian Minister-President Volker Bouffier and Hessian Minister of Economics, Energy, Transport and Regional Development in a Black-Green coalition.
 Thus they formed only the third CDU-Green government in Germany's 16 federal states and the first in a big and socially diverse region.
 As one of Hesse's representatives at the Bundesrat, Al-Wazir was a member of the Committee on Economic Affairs and the Committee on Transport.

 Al-Wazir was a Green Party delegate to the Federal Convention for electing the president of Germany in 2017.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democratic Party (FDP) following the 2021 German elections, Al-Wazir was part of his party's delegation in the working group on mobility, co-chaired by Anke Rehlinger, Anton Hofreiter and Oliver Luksic.

+Member of the German Parliament, 2025–present

-In the 2025 German federal election, he will be the Green direct candidate in Offenbach and 4th place on the state list.
+In the 2025 German federal election, Al-Wazir was the Green direct candidate in Offenbach and 4th place on the state list.